 Along with Dunster Castle you can explore the independent shops, galleries and tea rooms which line the secluded cobbled streets, among iconic thatched cottages.

 Dunster Village is one of the best kept and most intact medieval villages in England which is why it is high on the list of places to visit – especially during the summer.

 One of the best things to do in Dunster Village is to get on board the Exmoor Coaster which is an open top bus running through the summer and takes in the beauty of the Exmoor National Park with the seaside harbour of Lynmouth.

-You won’t be short of things to do in Dunster Village, so it is always a good idea to plan ahead.
+You won’t be short of things to do in Dunster, so it is always a good idea to plan ahead.
 For those people who enjoy taking a trip back in time the village is steeped in history from Dunster Castle to The Priory Church of St George.

-Follow Dunster through the village and head over Gallox’s bridge which takes you out towards a variety of paths allowing you the time and enjoyment of exploring the Crown Estate.
+Follow Dunster through the village and head over Gallox’s bridge which takes you out towards a variety of paths allowing you the time and enjoyment of exploring hidden Exmoor.

 If you’re feeling fit, then the climb to the top of the hill through the Deer Park will reward you with spectacular views across the castle and horizon.